Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Discussion and Conclusion

 \section{Discussion and Conclusion}

+The fact of the occurrence of homoclinic bifurcations induced by the increase of delay in (\ref{dde_whole}) with a multi-well potential $V$ could be predicted based on the theorems overviewed in Section~\ref{DDE_simple}.
+However, the specific forms of these bifurcations, their dependence on the features of $V$, and their ordering do not follow from these theorems.

-As a prequel to our study of the possibility to exploit the time delay for global optimization by modifying the ``gradient descent" setting with a multi-well cost function $V$ \cite{Janson_optimization_by_delay_2019}, here we considered in detail its simplest case.
-Namely, we explored the delay-extended gradient descent for a cost function depending on only a single parameter and having only two minima.
-Although this case does not seem too difficult for optmization, the respective delay differential equation (DDE) demonstrates a plethora of complex phenomena which needed to be revealed before our approach could be applied to more general cost functions.
-For a general nonlinear DDE with an arbitrary nonlinearity and an arbitrary dependence on delay, it is usually impossible to predict the behavior as the delay changes.
-However, we hypothesized and verified that for a special class of nonlinear models (\ref{dde_whole}), in which the {\it whole} of the right-hand side of a gradient dynamical system is delayed by the same amount, it is possible to make qualitative predictions of the phenomena induced by the increase of the delay.
-Thus, besides being relevant to the optimization problem, our research makes a useful contribution into the theory of bifurcations in delay differential equations.
+For a general nonlinear DDE with an arbitrary nonlinearity and an arbitrary dependence on delay, it is usually impossible to predict the delay-induced changes in the behaviour before actually observing this behaviour using numerical analysis.
+However, we hypothesised and verified that for a special class of scalar nonlinear models (\ref{dde_whole}), in which the right-hand side depends only on the delayed variable and represents the negative of the gradient of a \emph{two-well} potential, it is possible to make some qualitative predictions of the phenomena induced by the increase of the delay.

-Specifically, we tested and confirmed our initial hypothesis, that the increase of the delay $\tau$ should lead to a chain of homoclinic bifurcations leading to the disappearance of attractors localised around the minima of $V$, and to the eventual birth of a large attractor embracing all local minima, which forces the system to visit the vicinity of every minimum, including the global minimum, as time goes by.
-The latter resembles the effect from a random term within simulated annealing, but is achieved in a purely deterministic manner.
-It also has some similarily with quantum annealing performed thanks to the ability of particles to tunnel the potential barriers between the local minima of energy function.
-In our case, thanks to the delay, the barrier between the two minima of the cost function effectively disappears enabling the system to freely wander between both of the minima.
+Specifically, we tested and confirmed our initial hypothesis, that the increase of the delay $\tau$ should lead to a chain of homoclinic bifurcations leading to the disappearance of attractors localised around the minima of $V$, and to the eventual birth of a large attractor embracing both local minima, which forces the system to visit the vicinity of every minimum, including the global minimum, as time goes by.

+The latter resembles the effect from a random term within simulated annealing \cite{Kirkpatrick_simulated_annealing_Sci83}, but is achieved in a purely deterministic manner.
+It also has some similarity with quantum annealing assumed in quantum computers \cite{King_D-wave_techreport_2017}, which is performed thanks to the ability of particles to tunnel the potential barriers between the local minima of energy function.
+In our case, thanks to the delay, the barrier between the two minima of the cost function disappears, thus enabling the system to freely wander between both minima.
+Indeed, the barrier between the minima is ultimately the manifold of the saddle fixed point at the maximum, which separates the basins of attractors localised near the minima.
+Although after the homoclinic bifurcation neither this manifold, nor the maximum disappear, the manifold stops being the barrier, and hence the barrier ceases to exist.